paladitya2077-datawizard/sql-employee-performance-analysis-project/README.md

-# 🗄️ SQL: Company Employee Performance & Salary Analysis (ScienceQtech)
+# 🗄️ SQL: Company Employee Performance Analysis (ScienceQtech)

 ## 📌 Project Overview
 * **Goal:** To clean up a company's employee database and write queries to check salaries, employee ratings, and who reports to whom.